 Heroin Overdose Facts: About Naloxone

 When called for a heroin overdose, first responders usually have naloxone, an opioid medication that reverses an overdose’s effects.
 This may come in an auto-injectable, nasal spray, or as an injectable form.
-It allows someone to return to breathing normally, which is important since a person who experienced an overdose may already have a dangerously slow breathing rate.
+It allows someone to return to breathing normally, which is vital since a person who experienced an overdose may already have a dangerously slow breathing rate.

-Naloxone is an important tool for preventing fatalities, but it’s not a solution.
+Naloxone is an essential tool for preventing fatalities, but it’s not a solution.
 Of course, the best option for a person trapped in the cycle of substance abuse is to get heroin addiction treatment recovery.

 Heroin Overdose Facts: Risk Factors